Feature #1597

 now (basically not to hold up release 1.0), but we can implement the class and use it for the moment internally.

-#14 Updated by Mayer Michael almost 9 years ago
+#14 Updated by Mayer Michael about 9 years ago

 GFilename